 We were the last ones in the bus, sitting in the back seat with our backpacks still on.
 We craned our necks to find any kind of sign as to where we were, but night had already fallen, and there were no streetlamps on this zig-zagging mountain road.
 It reminded me very much of the … More Hiking the Magome – Tsumago trail (in winter)

 2000 birthday candles.
 That’s a hell of a cake!
-It’s not a super-old person i’m talking about, but Nijmegen, a small city in the south-east of The Netherlands, and the oldest in the whole country.
-That’s like, more than 8 USA’s!
-It was a Roman legion encampment first, set up in the days when the Romans were still figuring out their calender.
+Of course, i’m talking not about a person, but Nijmegen, a small city in the south-east of The Netherlands, and the oldest in the whole country.
+That’s like the age of more than 8 USAs!

 In Montreal, there’s a place up the hill from Place d’Armes metro, where the roads devolve from asphalt to cobblestones, the street signs suddenly change from a plain white to a rich maroon with sort of ‘old timey’ calligraphy, and the skyscrapers give way to stylish 17th and 18th century colonial buildings.
 It’s Vieux-Montreal (Old Montreal), … More Old Montreal: The charming centre of the city

 The Royal Palace in Phnom Penh was beautiful.
 Through the madness of ticket queues (one for Cambodians, one for visitors), Cindy and I somehow emerged the the very first people to enter compound, and for a precious few moments, we had the palace to ourselves.